 A money changer lets you buy and sell foreign currency notes.
 Find out who you should deal with and what to watch out for.

 - Always deal only with licensed money changers.
-You can check the list maintained by MAS.

 - Confirm the exchange rate before you transact, and count and check your notes before you leave.

 - Report any cases of fraud to the police.

 Money-changing involves the buying and selling of physical foreign currency notes.
 Exchange rates may vary across different money changers.